6.14. jules_snow.nml

 MDI

-Term proportional to wind speed in unloading rate for snow on the canopy.
+Term proportional to wind speed in the background unloading rate for snow on the canopy.

 Only used if can_model = 4 and cansnowpft = TRUE on that surface tile.